maliput/maliput_infrastructure/README.md

   Note though that currently not all workspace prerequisites are nor can be dealt with using `rosdep` alone and thus `rosdep check` may fall short.
 When it comes down to pure binary dependencies, `drake`'s binary tarball is a good example, but prerequisites may go beyond that, `apt` source lists being another good example.
-See `prereqs` executable files in each repository for further reference on what's currently being handled outside `rosdep`.
+See `prereqs` executable files in each repository for further details on what's currently being handled outside `rosdep`.

 In any given case, one can always resort to the specific tool used for repository versioning (e.g. `git`)